 You can even add an additional factor of targeting players that tend to foul more often.
 Team Rankings has all of this data in an easy-to-use format.

 The underdog covers in the NBA on 52.1% of bets, furthermore, away dogs cover 54.2% of the time.
 So if the betting public would bet on road dogs in the NBA, they would have a winning record against the house.

 This same trend holds true in football.
 As a bettor, we should always strive to take the points.

 So many NBA bettors will tell you that they bet line movement.
-Essentially going through each NBA slate, make their picks, then wait for a line to move in their favor to place a bet.
+They go through each NBA slate, make their picks, and then wait for a line to move in their favor to place a bet.

 This is a solid strategy and does guarantee you an advantage over the average Joe bettor, but leaves out one important alternative.
 Different sportsbooks offer different lines, if you keep an account with multiple books, you don't have to wait for the line to shift in your favor.
 You can find better value elsewhere.

 As you can clearly see in the example given above, a bettor that likes the Knicks will not only get a better line at PointsBet, but better juice as well.
 This is true for most games across every NBA slate.
 Shopping lines will allow you to find a better spread and often times reduced juice for most bets you want to place.

 Even if a star doesn't sit for the road team, fatigue plays a big role in these games.
 Over the past ten seasons, the average win/loss rate for NBA teams drops by nearly 10% in the second half of back-to-backs.